futurewei-cloud/zeta/CONTRIBUTING.md

 ### Getting Started

 - Fork the repository on GitHub
-- Read the [Getting Started](https://github.com/futurewei-cloud/Mizar/wiki/Getting-Started) wiki page for build, usage, and test instructions.
+- Read the [Getting Started](https://github.com/futurewei-cloud/zeta/wiki/Getting-Started) wiki page for build, usage, and test instructions.

 ### Your First Contribution

 We are here to help you!
-Once you familiarize yourself with Mizar, we will discuss your contribution and get your work reviewed and merged.
+Once you familiarize yourself with Zeta, we will discuss your contribution and get your work reviewed and merged.

-If you have any questions, contact us on our [Slack Channel](https://join.slack.com/t/mizar-group/shared_invite/enQtNzUzOTYxOTM0ODY2LTE2OWYyN2Q2MjU3ZDFmNGUwZDlmYzNmNzk3MDRjNDMwMDQwMmQ3MDNlOWE3MzIzODAyYjQwZWMwYzY2ZmQzNmU).

 ## Contributing